Lefkada: Antiquity

+During the Peloponnesian War, Leucas joined the Peloponnesian League.
+Later, the town was conquered during the 3rd century BC by Agathocles of Syracuse and was annexed to the Roman Republic in the next century, during their conquest of Greece.
+The famous naval battle of Actium was fought not far away, to the north east.

+In antiquity, the island was connected to the mainland by a bridge, which was the longest stone bridge of ancient Greece.

+In medieval British legend, Brutus of Troy found Lefkada abandoned after pirate attacks, and, after offering a sacrifice to a statue of Diana in the temple of a ruined city there, was granted a vision telling him to go to Britain and found an empire.

 Middle Ages

 Byzantine period

 No information survives on the island during the early Byzantine period, when the town possibly disappeared in the turmoils of the Migration Period.
 Nevertheless, unlike the Epirote mainland, where widespread Slavic settlement is attested from the late 6th until mid-8th centuries, only a handful of traces attest to a Slavic settlement in Lefkada.

-Information continues to be sparse during the middle Byzantine period.
+Information continues to be sparse during the Middle Byzantine period.
 The island is attested as a bishopric at the Fourth Council of Constantinople in 879, and was raised to archbishopric under Emperor Leo VI the Wise (r.
 886–912).
 Administratively, it was likely part of the Theme of Cephallenia.
 Liutprand of Cremona visited the island during his 968 embassy to Constantinople.
-In 1099 it was raided by Dagobert of Pisa, and it is mentioned in al-Idrisi's geography in the mid-12th century.
+In 1099, it was raided by Dagobert of Pisa, and it is mentioned in al-Idrisi's geography in the mid-12th century.